-Counterparty risk is the risk of loss to the bank as a result of failure by the counterparty to meet its financial and/or contractual obligations to the bank.
+Counterparty risk is the risk of loss to the Bank as a result of failure by the counterparty to meet its financial and/or contractual obligations to the Bank.
 It has three components:

-- Primary credit risk which is the Exposure at Default (EAD) arising from lending and related banking product activities, including the underwriting of such products; - Pre-settlement credit risk, which is the EAD arising from unsettled derivative transactions, arising from the default of the counterparty to the transaction and measured as the cost of replacing the transaction at the current market rates; and - · Issuer risk which is the EAD arising from traded credit and equity products and including the underwriting of such products.
+- Primary credit risk which is the Exposure At Default (EAD) arising from lending and relating banking product activities, including the underwriting of such products; - Pre-settlement credit risk which is the EAD arising from unsettled derivative transactions, arising from the default of the counterparty to the transaction and measured as the cost of replacing the transaction at the current market rates; and - Issuer risk which is the EAD arising from traded credit and equity products, and includes the underwriting of such products.